 Alternatives to Bankruptcy

 Even when it seems you are overburdened with debt, there may be situations where bankruptcy is not your best option.
-You may want to consider alternatives – paying creditors with a debt program you can afford, negotiating with creditors to reduce the debt or other options you should discuss with a bankruptcy lawyer.
+You may want to consider alternatives – paying creditors with a debt repayment program you can afford, negotiating with creditors to reduce the debt, or other options you should discuss with an experienced bankruptcy lawyer.

-With the help of a professional, you can often get creditors to go along with a plan that gives you more time to pay a debt.
-The goal is to pay the bills on a timetable and through a plan you can afford.
-An experienced and qualified attorney can help prevent the debt from growing and stop creditors from tacking on late payment fees, increasing the interest rate and/or charges legal fees.
+With the help of a seasoned legal professional, you can often get creditors to go along with a plan that gives you more time to pay a debt and at a fraction of the principal balance.
+The goal is to pay the bills on a timetable and through a plan you can afford, avoiding filing a bankruptcy and getting your debt squared away.
+An experienced and qualified attorney can help prevent the debt from growing and stop creditors from tacking on late payment fees, increasing the interest rate and charging legal fees.

 The usual time frame for repayment should be less than three years.
 So if your income doesn’t allow you to make payments in that short of a time and pay off all the debt, an experienced attorney can assist with other options, including bankruptcy protection.

 With a credit repayment plan, you are paying the entire debt.
 But the balance can often be negotiated.
 When creditors realize they stand to collect little or nothing through a bankruptcy filing, you and your attorney can negotiate the total balance from a position of strength.

 A third option is to do nothing.
 In the U.S., with the exception of some debts such as child support, you cannot be jailed for failing to pay your financial obligations.
 If you have no property and little income, doing nothing to pay your debts could be a good alternative to bankruptcy.